Transaction exposure definition

 Example of Transaction Exposure

-For example, a company in the United States may sell goods to a company in the United Kingdom, to be paid in pounds having a value at the booking date of $100,000.
+As an example of transaction exposure, a company in the United States sells goods to a company in the United Kingdom, to be paid in pounds having a value at the booking date of $100,000.
 Later, when the customer pays the company, the exchange rate has changed, resulting in a payment in pounds that translates to a $95,000 sale.
-Thus, the foreign exchange rate change related to a transaction has created a $5,000 loss for the seller.
+Thus, the foreign exchange rate change related to the transaction has created a $5,000 loss for the seller.

 Hedging Strategy